Darren Mackie

-Darren Graham Mackie (born 5 January 1982) is a Scottish former footballer who, most recently, played for Inverurie Loco Works as a player/coach.
-Mackie was born in Inverurie, Aberdeenshire, Scotland and previously played as a striker for Aberdeen in the Scottish Premier League between 1998 and 2012, with a loan spell at Inverness Caledonian Thistle in 2004.
+Darren Graham Mackie (born 5 January 1982) is a Scottish former professional footballer who played as a striker for Aberdeen in the Scottish Premier League between 1998 and 2012, with a loan spell at Inverness Caledonian Thistle in 2004.

+Though he was never a prolific goalscorer throughout his career, Mackie is regarded as a cult hero among Aberdeen fans due to his off-field antics and scoring the goal that took the Dons into the UEFA Cup group stages in 2007.

 Club career

 Aberdeen

-Mackie, a product of the Aberdeen youth system, started his professional career with the club in 1998.
-He also had a brief loan spell at Inverness Caledonian Thistle in 2004.
+Mackie was born in Inverurie, Aberdeenshire, Scotland.
+A product of the Aberdeen Aberdeen youth system, he started his professional career with the club's senior team in 1998.

 Inverness CT (loan)

 In January 2004, Mackie moved on loan to Inverness Caledonian Thistle.
 He made six league appearances for Inverness, but failed to score a goal and returned to Aberdeen at the end of the season.